SBA loan guide: Requirements, types and application process for small businesses

 SBA loan documentation requirements

-- Copies of your business license and lease
+- Copies of business license and lease

 - Financial statements, including a profit-and-loss statement and financial projections